deeptronix/epd42_library/epd42_library/Video_on_EPD/README.txt

 - must be 200 x 150 in size; this is to speed up image loading from SD card, which would otherwise slow down the animation
 - must be 24-bit Windows BMP format
 - has the same filename as the one specified in the Arduino sketch
-- each filename is followed by the sequence number (and then the .bmp extension)
+- each SD file name is followed by the sequence number (and then the .bmp extension)